getsling/RemoteConfig/README.md

 1. `cd [your project root]`
 2. `git submodule add git://github.com/gangverk/RemoteConfig.git`
 3. Drag the `RemoteConfig` subfolder to your project.
 Uncheck the "copy items into destination group's folder" box, do check your target.

-However you get the code, you need to do one extra step:

-1. In your project settings go to the build fases.
-In the "compile sources" section add the `-fno-objc-arc` flag to `MCJSONUtilities.m`.

 ## How to get started